Bira/octopus-carnival/_posts/2022-01-16-slaughterstone-construct.md

 the stone block.
 You could cut the stone from a cave or tunnel where that hero has fought.
-Alternatively, if your GM likes this sort of technically correct solution you could get yourself a brand new stone block and ask a certified war hero to prick his finger and let a drop of blood fall on it.
+Alternatively, if your GM likes this sort of technically correct solution you could get yourself a brand new stone block and ask a certified war hero to prick their finger and let a drop of blood fall on it.
 Neither of these methods is easy (heroes don't grow on trees!) but they're far more ethical than sapient sacrifice.